 \subsection{Preserving Privacy}

-As was discussed in above subsections, protecting users' privacy is crucial in developing future personal AI assistants, including but not limited to handling personal data such as media in albums, chat histories or browsing history.
+As discussed above, protecting users' privacy is crucial in developing future personal AI assistants, including but not limited to handling personal data such as media in albums and chat and browsing histories.
 Users have limited control over how their data is handled and must rely on service providers' adherence to privacy protocols.
-In this subsection, we take a step further to discuss more robust and rigorous measures should be adopted in real-world settings, where the amount of personal data is huge, making approaches like manual filtering in \codename's evaluation infeasible.
+In this subsection, we take a step further to discuss more robust and rigorous measures that should be adopted in real-world settings, where the immense amount of personal data makes approaches like manual filtering in \codename's evaluation infeasible.

-One way is to incorporate more advanced data protection techniques on cloud servers including data anonymization~\cite{Majeed2021AnonymizationTF} and encryption~\cite{Nadeem2005APC}, while preserving the computational capabilities of large models via online computing.
+One way is to incorporate more advanced data protection techniques, such as data anonymization~\cite{Majeed2021AnonymizationTF} and encryption~\cite{Nadeem2005APC}, while preserving the computational capabilities of large models via online computing.
 The other approach is leveraging on-device computing, where all data processing occurs locally on the user's device, ensuring full control over users' own data.
 Recent advances in model compression~\cite{Hohman2023ModelCI} have made it possible to run large model on smaller devices like smartphones.
 As \codename is designed to be model-agnostic, it is able to work with different model sizes.
 While smaller, compressed on-device model may result in reduced performance, future work should focus on developing curated datasets and benchmarks to rigorously evaluate \codename’s performance across different model sizes (e.g., LLaMAs~\cite{touvron2023llamaopenefficientfoundation} and Phi-3~\cite{abdin2024phi3technicalreporthighly}).
-This would provide a deeper understanding of how model size impacts both privacy and system effectiveness. concern is that users do not have direct control over their own data when leveraging powerful AI models via online servers.
+This would provide a deeper understanding of how model size impacts privacy and system effectiveness.